am-flow/protobunny/README.md

 ## Requirements

 - Python >= 3.10, < 3.13
-- A running RabbitMQ instance (v4.0+ is preferred)

 ## Project scope

 Protobunny is designed for teams who use messaging to coordinate work between microservices or different python processes and want:

 - A small API surface, easy to learn and use, both async and sync
-- Typed RabbitMQ and Redis messaging with protobuf messages as payloads
+- Typed messaging with protobuf messages as payloads
+- Supports various backends by simple configuration: RabbitMQ, Redis, Mosquitto, local in-process queues
 - Consistent topic naming and routing
 - Builtin task queue semantics and result messages
 - Transparent handling of JSON-like payload fields as plain dictionaries/lists
 - Optional validation of required fields
 - Builtin logging service
-- Alternative configurable backends (e.g. `rabbitmq`, `redis` or `python` for local in-process queues)

 ---

 ## Usage